jellyfin/jellyfin.org/docs/general/testing/upgrades.md

 ## Upgrading from Stable to Unstable

 The exact details of this process depend on your platform and installation method.
 This document will detail the two most popular: Debian/Ubuntu packages via our repository, and Docker.
-The process is generally the same for others (e.g. manual downloads, Windows installers, etc.) with the exact details changed; for the specifics of individual platforms, please see the child articles under ["Testing Jellyfin Server"](/docs/general/testing/server).
+The process is generally the same for others (e.g. manual downloads, Windows installers, etc.) with the exact details changed; for the specifics of individual platforms, please see the child articles under [Testing Jellyfin Server](/docs/general/testing/server).

 We assume you are already running Jellyfin Stable releases.